iza3nadel/Figma/README.md

 https://www.figma.com/proto/eD2VBYJIRHSLlO6FbYQtfb/System-ankietyzacji-wyborczej?node-id=32-2&t=f3hKBgXDzKfV3nkw-1

 This project was completed as a university assignment.
 It is a functional web application designed to conduct exit poll surveys.
-The full project is available in the repository System-Akietyzacji-Wyborczej.
+The full project is available in the repository Online-Survey-System.